Asahi Linux: History

-In February 2025, Hector Martin, founder and lead developer of Asahi Linux, announced his resignation from leading the project, citing burnout and difficulties with the Linux kernel community, although the project is expected to continue without him.
+In February 2025, Hector Martin, founder and lead developer of Asahi Linux, announced his resignation from leading the project, citing burnout and difficulties with the Linux kernel community.
+Subsequently, the Asahi Linux team moved to a shared governance model and began accepting funding via Open Collective.
+In December 2025, Sven Peter gave a talk at the 39th Chaos Communication Congress about the project outlining the current status and showing early M3 and external display output support.
+In September 2026, support for M3 chips was added.

 Hardware and driver support

 A Vulkan driver is in a working prototype and OpenGL 4.6 and OpenGL ES 3.2 are supported.
 This driver is currently the only fully-compliant AGX (Apple Silicon GPU) driver for any widespread graphics standard.
 While initially using the Panfrost driver implementation, the Asahi Linux Project also made use of Gallium-3D and Rust for Linux based APIs for driver development.
 OpenCL is supported.
 KDE Plasma rendering is hardware accelerated, while video decoding is not.

-HDMI video output is supported on the Apple silicon Mac mini and MacBook Pros with Pro chips, and there is no support for video via Thunderbolt although external displays can be used via DisplayLink docks.
+HDMI video output is supported on the Apple Silicon Mac Mini and MacBook Pros with Pro chips, and there is no support for video via Thunderbolt although external displays can be used via DisplayLink docks.

-The operating system's kernel has been configured for and only supports 16 kB (for performance reason) pages.
-Programs that do not (e.g. expect 4 kB or 64 kB pages) experience alignment problems when being mapped to memory, although binaries that target different page sizes can be ran within a micro-virtual machine.
-The page sizes set by Linux are global (there is no support for multiple page sizes in operation).
-The Apple GPU driver supports 4 kB and 16 kB pages.
+For performance reasons, the operating system's kernel has been configured for and supports only 16 KiB pages.
+If a program has been designed to expect a different page size, then the program will experience alignment problems when being mapped to memory; however, a binary that targets different page sizes can be run within a micro-virtual machine.
+The page size set by Linux is a global configuration (there is no support for multiple page sizes in operation).
+The Apple GPU driver supports 4 KiB and 16 KiB pages.

 Reception

 The project has been well received.
-A review in The Register said that it ran surprisingly well for alpha software that is still in development.
-Similarly, a review in Ars Technica was impressed by the amount of hardware that was already supported early in the project lifecycle.
+A 2022 review in The Register said that it ran surprisingly well for alpha software that is still in development.
+Similarly, a 2022 review in Ars Technica was impressed by the amount of hardware that was already supported early in the project lifecycle.